kelsiwilson/Ecommerce-sale-dashboard/README.md

-# E-commerce-sale-dashboard
+# E-commerce sales dashboard
-A task on e-commerce, showing my findings after analyzing the dataset
+A task to analyze a dataset, clean and show findings by creating an e-commerce dashboard in Excel
 ## Project Overview
 This Project aims to provide actionable insights
 That will help improve product sales, customer satisfaction rates,